AdobeDocs/commerce-php/src/pages/development/payments-integrations/cardinal.md

 ---
 title: CardinalCommerce 3-D Secure
-description: Integrate Adobe Commerce payment modules with CardinalCommerce, a subsidiary of Visa
+description: Learn how to integrate Adobe Commerce payment modules with CardinalCommerce, a subsidiary of Visa.
 ---

 # CardinalCommerce 3-D Secure